Articles of Incorporation and Rules

 • Reorganization of provisions in accordance with amendments to relevant laws and regulations (limited to amendments that do not involve substantial changes to the content of the relevant laws and regulations, such as the movement of clauses)

-Article 60: The General Meeting of Representatives cannot hold discussions or make decisions unless half of the representatives are in attendance.
+Article 60 A General Meeting of Representatives cannot open its doors or make decisions unless half of the representatives are present.

 2. If the number of representatives required in the preceding paragraph is not present, the Board of Directors must decide to convene another general meeting of representatives within 20 days from the date of the previous general meeting.
 In this case, the provisions of the preceding paragraph shall not apply

-Article 61: If an officer is asked by a representative to explain a specific matter at a general meeting of representatives, he/she must provide the necessary explanation on that matter.
-However, this does not apply in the following cases:
+Article 61.
+When an officer is requested by a representative to explain a specific matter at a general meeting of representatives, the officer must provide the necessary explanation regarding that matter.
+However, this shall not apply in the following cases:

 • When the matter for which the representative requests an explanation is not related to the purpose of the meeting of representatives